SabrinaAEH/TGP_Rails_0205/README.md

 ## Introduction

-Welcome to The Gossip Project, a web application allowing users to consult gossips online.
+Welcome to The Gossip Project, a web application allowing users to consult, edit, and register gossips online.

 Technologies Used: